jonathanlinat/dockerized-trenchbroom/README.md

 [Docker](https://www.docker.com) is used here to simplify building the application.
 With Docker, developers can compile and build the application without manually installing all dependencies.

-> ⚠️ **Important Note**: Currently, this setup is only compatible with Linux environments.
+> ⚠️ **Disclaimer**: This setup is currently only compatible with Linux environments.
+Support for Windows and macOS is planned for the near future.

 ## Structure of the Project